 I am married, and live and work in west Dorset, which, along with Sussex [childhood], Wiltshire and Pembrokeshire helps to shape the person I am.
 We have three daughters, two of whom are married and live in Dorset.
 Our middle daughter lives in London.
 Our son, our eldest, died in July 2018 of bowel cancer.
 The weight of sorrow, the helplessness of loss, these are indescribably acute and inhabit entirely my consciousness.
 His absence leaves an enormous emptiness within my family.
 He married his partner six days before he died, and his widow is very much part of the family.

 From University [I studied for a B.Mus] I went straight into teaching at a prep school in Eastbourne, and realised immediately that I wanted to work in the maintained sector.
 The following year I went to Queens', Cambridge to gain my Cert.
 Ed. - having a gloriously undemanding year as a post-grad, singing in the Chapel Choir under Stephen Armstrong (evensong twice a week, occasional concerts & other services), and participating in as much music making as possible.
 We produced an LP of Christmas music (at the height of a very warm summer!).
 I went to sung evensongs as often as I could.
 My first job as a qualified teacher was at St John's Comprehensive in Marlborough, and here it was that I bought my first house, in Blowhorn Street [Alexandra Terrace].
 I spent three very active and fulfilled years in this job.
 Then, after an unhappy year teaching in Staffordshire, I settled in Oxford, as Head of Music in the Oxford Boys' High School in Glanville Road.

 All the time I have felt myself primarily to be a composer, a not-very-good conductor [especially of my own music], an aspiring but undeveloped artist and a not-very-good poet.
 Only in the last ten years or so, since the onset of Parkinson's Disease and working freelance at home, have I really found the large amount of time needed to develop this more creative side of my being.
-After the death of my 91 year old father in 2012 I lost most of my desire to write, and no longer have the driving energy that enabled me to as before, so I have been concentrating on 'tidying up' the electronic scores so that I can begin making hard copy scores - I am aware of the dangers of only having the 100 or so works on computer hard drives (although I have various external hard drives and tiny USB sticks).
+After the death of my 91 year old father in 2012 I lost most of my desire to write, and for a few years no longer had the driving energy that enabled me to compose as before.
+Instead I concentrated on 'tidying up' the electronic scores so that I could begin making hard copy scores - I am aware of the dangers of only having the 100 or so works on computer hard drives (although I have various external hard drives and tiny USB sticks).
 I find it very strange to hold in my hand a tiny USB 'stick', hardly bigger than a 2p coin, with my entire musical output stored on it!
 As my depression lifted I began writing again, and have since completed my 2nd Symphony, composed the Symphonic Poem "Peterloo" just before the 200th anniversary of the bloody event, completed my 2nd String Quartet and three more Preludes for piano, a substantial new stand-alone Toccata, as well as other works.

 In September 2018 there was a concert in the Ashton Barn (nestled beneath the southern slopes of Maiden Castle) given by kind invitation of Richard Hosford and Marieke Blankestijn with a further ten players.
 I worked very hard to produce a group of works both easy on the ear and diverse.
 This was one of those hopelessly rare opportunities to hear a few carefully selected works played by professional players.
 The ensemble played to a full house and the music was received enthusiastically.
 I would love to repeat this, but as ever I cannot afford to mount such events on my own and unless or until a third party comes forward to promote such a concert with the necessary finance, it won't happen.

 Things happen over which one can exercise control, but other things occur which come out of the blue and over which one most certainly has no control at all.
 In seemingly good health I suffered a bad shoulder dislocation whilst clambering up a cliff in Wales in the late 1990s.
 This was 'reduced' successfully and I apparently recovered; however within a couple of years I had dislocated it again, and again, until it turned into a 'recurrent' dislocation.
 Nearly every one needed hospital treatment; one or two were 'reduced' in situ by passing orthopedic surgeons.... some I 'reduced' myself.
 After two operations I had to accept that I had a weak joint.
 It was only a few years later when I was diagnosed with Parkinson's Disease that I realised that the problem with my right shoulder was a generic weakness which now extended to my other joints.

 My entire right side is stiff and painful, so I no longer write easily with a pen, nor can I play the piano without difficulty.
 My vocal chords are weakened, so I do not sing any more.
 I no longer produce physical artwork, using instead an excellent iPad art app called "ProCreate" to churn out some pictures from time to time (some posted on this website).
 I mostly refrain from writing, instead using voice dictation software, although I recently bought myself a fountain pen with which to send almost illegible letters to chosen friends.
-Without dictation software ["Dragon"], without art apps, and in particular without drugs and Sibelius software I would have given up all things literary as well as my composing.
+Without dictation software ["Dragon"], without art apps, and in particular without drugs and Sibelius software, I would have given up all things literary as well as my composing.
 The large quantities of levadopa I take offers considerable help with all these problems, but in fits and starts only; its effectiveness is, unfortunately, starting to diminish, as my Parkinson's Disease progresses.
-I also have osteoarthritis, and underwent surgery in 2018 to replace my left knee.
-In the summer of 2019 my right knee will follow suit.
-I go to the gym regularly to work out followed by a swim, and I teach piano.
+I stopped teaching (piano) in July 2019, and by early 2020 I am finding all aspects of living significantly harder.

-My belovèd dog Maverick died very suddenly of liver cancer while I was in hospital in September 2018 (with an infection).
-Just before Christmas we found locally a litter of working cocker spaniel puppies and chose a bitch who moved in at eight weeks old.
+My previous belovèd dog Maverick had died very suddenly of liver cancer while I was in hospital in September 2018 (with an infection).
+Just before Christmas 2018 we found locally a litter of working cocker spaniel puppies and chose a bitch who moved in at eight weeks old.
 We named her Mika.
 It transpired that she was born the day after Maverick died, and the day before my granddaughter Etta was born.
 Mika is full of energy and occupies much of my time.
-I do much less creative work now, as I am often incapacitated by stiffness and fatigue.
-I have plenty of ideas but am resigned to the certainty of inevitable decline.
-I am putting my creative house in order in case someone might one day be interested to listen to it.
-I am very grateful for my drugs & computer; without Sibelius software and voice dictation I would be lost.
+I go with her to the local Salisbury Field twice daily, and often to the nearby Thorncombe Woods.
+In both places she runs for miles chasing squirrels.
+On a fine day we go further afield....

 I have enjoyed a full, happy life.
 Moving into the uncertainties of old age with deteriorating health certainly makes me anxious, especially in the social & political climate of austerity, Brexit, populism, the rise of intolerant nationalism in the face of a global human displacement problem of huge proportions due largely to wars & climate change.
 And deadly pandemics to boot....
 The world as I once knew it is changing, and an increasingly large number of ordinary folk will no longer be able to take for granted the assumptions of yesteryear.
-Our family is hit by cancers, the terrible sadness of our son’s death, and friends too have succumbed.
+Our family has been hit by cancers, the terrible sadness of our son’s death, and friends too have succumbed.
 But in the face of the gathering storm the power of friendships still endures, and for purpose I still turn to creative projects as and when my more severe symptoms permit.
 I am a lucky man: I have a wonderful family and many friends.
-In 2017 I acquired the latest Sibelius software, and a new powerful computer which the ever-wonderful Jonathan Loving built and set up for me with the splendid EastWest Sound Libraries, and as well as composing new works I am also working to complete a few unfinished composition projects.
+It was in 2017 that I acquired the latest Sibelius software, and a new powerful computer which the ever-wonderful Jonathan Loving built and set up for me with the splendid EastWest Sound Libraries, and as well as composing new works I am also working to complete a few unfinished composition projects.
 These include a violin concerto, a symphony, the last of five symphonic poems which make up the mighty "Bishops and Clerks" set, and many smaller works.
 I also want to explore the string quintet medium further - that is the usual string quartet but with a double bass, offering a depth and resonance that gives a completely new dimension to the standard combination.
 I want, too, to write more choral music, both liturgical and secular.